zslwyuan/Zedboard_Intergrating_HLS_IP_AND_DDR/README.md

 This project implements DDR3 random access with HLS.
 The Cortex A9 will print the result via UART.
 Please refer to **[ug871-vivado-high-level-synthesis-tutorial.pdf (Chapter 10)](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2014_2/ug871-vivado-high-level-synthesis-tutorial.pdf)**

+~If this blog is useful for you, a STAR will be encouragement to me.
+LOL~

 VivadoHLS part:
 1. Please firsr import the HLS project via VivadoHLS (ddr_hls_test)